vintonl/CraigsListSearcher/README.md

 Before using this script, make sure you have the following:

 - Python 3 installed on your system.
-- Required Python packages installed.
-You can install them using `pip`:
+- Required Python packages installed: beautifulsoup4

 ## Usage